vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 At this point, nothing other than config server cluster runs.
-Wait for last config server to start - checking for 19071 on config server nodes is useful for that (find the port mappings in the illustration above):
+Wait for last config server to start - checking for 19071 on config server nodes is useful for that (find the port mappings in the illustration above) - this checks the config server on node2:
 <pre data-test="exec" data-test-wait-for="200 OK">
 $ curl -s --head http://localhost:19073/ApplicationStatus
 </pre>